akshit-g/logistic_regression_from_scratch/README.md

-# logistic_regression_from_scratch
-Logistic Regression from scratch in Python
+# Logistic Regression from Scratch

-Jupyter Notebook to accompany the Logistic Regression from scratch in Python blog post.
+Logistic Regression from scratch in Python using Jupyter Notebook.

+This model is based on the blog post by @beckernick.
+This project has been forked from https://github.com/beckernick/logistic_regression_from_scratch